 In New Hampshire and across the United States, grandparents and other relatives play a critical role in the prevention of unnecessary entries into foster care.
 Despite this, these kinship caregivers often experience significant challenges and barriers to their caretaking role.
-With this in mind, New Hampshire Children’s Trust is working in collaboration with NH Family Resource Centers to develop and expand formal support services for grandparents and relative caregivers across the state via the Kinship Navigator Program.
+With this in mind, New Hampshire Children’s Trust is working in collaboration with NH Family Resource Centers to expand formal support services for grandparents and relative caregivers across the state via the Kinship Navigator Program.

 Not sure if this program applies to you?